Parsl/parslguts/plugins.rst

     @abstractmethod
       def submit(self, func: Callable, resource_specification: Dict[str, Any], *args: Any, **kwargs: Any) -> Future:

+  The big example here is using Work Queue to get access to work queue's resource allocation language which is much more expressive than the high throughput executor's worker slot mechanism.
+There are other executors here too though, built on radical pilot, flux, and task vine.

 * providers - addressed in previous section

 * launchers